-Escalators / Elevators: When traveling with multiple suitcases, small children, and other items, avoid risk and choose to take the elevator.
+Escalators / Elevators: When traveling with multiple suitcases, small children or other bulky items, avoid risk and choose to take the elevator and not the escalators.
 The escalators require balance and hands-free flexibility should you lose balance.

 Aira Availability: Aira is available to all blind or vision impaired travelers free of charge at SAT.
-Aira allows users to use their cell phones, or specially designed glasses for subscribers, to have an off-site agent guide them through the airport, returning independence to our visually impaired passengers.
+Aira allows users to use their cell phones or specially designed glasses for subscribers to have an off-site agent guide them through the airport.
+This can include locating a restroom, navigating busy terminals or finding a place to relax –all designed to return independence to our visually impaired passengers.

-- San Antonio Police Department will focus on curb side traffic control management.
+SAPD will focus on curbside traffic control management.

-- Additional security will be deployed within both terminals.
+Additional security will be present within the terminals

 Music will be playing in Terminals A and B from 11:00am to 6:00 pm, Monday through Friday.